 28. The Legend of Tarzan (2016/6.2)

-Tarzan, living in his ancestral home in England, returns to the Congo to help protect the country he grew up in from the unlawful activities of King Leopold II.
+Tarzan, living in his ancestral home in the United Kingdom, returns to the Congo to help protect the country he grew up in from the unlawful activities of King Leopold II.
 Features Alexander Skarsgård as Tarzan (who, to look the part, underwent an incredible physical transformation) and Margot Robbie as Jane.

 We are mentors of a tourist guide in Congo-Kinshasa.
 Watching the movie and learning from our friend what there is to see in Central and East Africa, we’ll definitely visit when we have the chance.